AurelicButter/Myneworm/.github/CONTRIBUTING.md

 ## Guidelines

-Contributions, wheither it is code, bug reporting, or documentation, is always welcome.
+Contributions, whether it is code, bug reporting, or documentation, is always welcome.
 Just fork, code, commit, and pull request!

 For coding standards, we use ESLint and Prettier to ensure everything is good.
 While not required in your editor of choice, using ESLint while developing is highly recommended as Prettier will prevent any commit if it fails to fix/meet with the current code standards.

 ### Reporting Bugs and Issues

-Bug reporting is handled through the issue tracker on the [GitHub repository](https://github.com/Butterstroke/Myneworm/issues/new/choose) and fixes are tracked on the [Myneworm kanboard](https://kanboard.katsurin.com/?controller=BoardViewController&action=readonly&token=00ab148e01a355885744e79894b444bef14000e35e8459ec7e66848fa9fa).
+Bug reporting is handled through the issue tracker on the [GitHub repository](https://github.com/AurelicButter/Myneworm/issues/new/choose) and fixes are tracked on the [Myneworm kanboard](https://kanboard.katsurin.com/?controller=BoardViewController&action=readonly&token=00ab148e01a355885744e79894b444bef14000e35e8459ec7e66848fa9fa).

 For bugs and issues, please use the bug report template and fill out as much useful information as possible to help replicate and help fix the issues you have found.